24900476/JKFLIPFLOP-USING-IF-ELSE/README.md

 **RESULTS**

-Thus the program is verified successfully.
+Thus the JK flip flop using verilog and validating their functionality using their functional tables is been implemented and executed successfully.